Executive Insights | Leadership, Productivity

 Most people think they're being micromanaged, and I would have to agree that many of them are because every leader is not awesome just yet.
 And that’s okay.
 Everybody's on a continuum, everyone's moving to be better.
 (Which is why you’re here!)

 Below are proven tips to help you make the move from micromanaging to leading with accountability.
+Want to master these strategies with your entire leadership team?
+Our Getting Results with Positive Accountability course provides a structured framework your leaders can implement immediately—available on our leadership development platform.

 1. Delegate well